-Well now we’re on to Team Week, you’ve passed the Land Navigation course, and while it wasn’t easy, you learned that you are pretty good at navigating after all.
+You’ve passed the Land Navigation course, and while it wasn’t easy, you learned that you are pretty good at navigating after all.
 And if you can navigate in Hoffman, you should be able to do it anywhere.

 Here are a few things to keep in mind.

 If you are really good at lashing, be prepared to be busy during Team Week.
 Normally the successful teams identify the team members that are good at that skill right away.
-Because you must build some funky conveyances during Team Week.
+You must build some funky conveyances during Team Week.
 The better that they are lashed together and engineered, the quicker you’ll get to your finish point for that event.

-Selection never ends by the way.
+Selection never ends, by the way.
 You’ll move on to the Q-course, get your Long Tab and wear the Green Beret but you’ll forge your reputation every day and on an A-Team, everyone must pull together and put absolute trust in each other.
 You’re starting an entirely new career field here, get off on the right foot and never stop.

 “If you can keep your head when all about you